foundriesio/docs/source/user-guide/cert-rotation.rst

 Before you can perform certificate rotations, you must ensure you have taken control of your Factory's :ref:`PKI <ref-device-gateway>`.
 Specifically, you'll need access to your ``factory_ca.key`` in order to complete these steps.
-There are two ways to then run an EST server.
+There are two ways to then run an Enrollment over Secure Transport (EST) server.

 FoundriesFactory Managed
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Running ``fioctl keys est authorize`` will allow FoundriesFactory to run an EST server for you at ``<repoid>.est.foundries.io``.
+Running ``fioctl keys est authorize`` will allow FoundriesFactory® to run an EST server for you at ``<repoid>.est.foundries.io``.
 This command will sign a CSR created in the backend with your Factory's root key.
 The resulting TLS certificate will be used by the FoundriesFactory EST server.